Jyothi2008/Terraform-GKE/README.md

 ![image](https://user-images.githubusercontent.com/104630009/180832720-8ecdd7b6-5c5f-4f8a-9245-19d44504be80.png)
 - The one for my cluster have the Role of storage viwer to have permission to pull the images from my GCR repo
 ![image](https://user-images.githubusercontent.com/104630009/180833016-c90b6847-b723-4767-ada3-bc0d38650d27.png)
-### Computing instance and GKE
+## Computing instance and GKE
-## private VM
+### private VM
-- Creating an instance in my managment subnet having tag [ssh] to allow the traffic on port 22 using my firewall and assign the service account to access the GKE
+- Creating an instance in my managment subnet having tag [ssh] to allow the traffic on port 22 using my firewall and assign the service account to access the GKE and assign a strtup script to install gcloud and kubectl whicl i will discuss below
 ![image](https://user-images.githubusercontent.com/104630009/180833348-48cce134-38c4-46c5-ad1d-29cb11657215.png)
-## GKE
+### GKE
 - I created the GKE with in same region zone 'a' using variable 'region' in my VPC and defining the default created node pool to false to create my own pool but but the intial node count by 1 to create the master node in it
 ![image](https://user-images.githubusercontent.com/104630009/180889728-1a055340-b996-4aaa-9b19-154dcb9dc134.png)
 - ip allocation policy is where i define my pods and services IPs ranges are and this is what i have defined eariler in my restricted subnet as secondry IPs ranges